-HIST 271 (3) Canadian History: Pre-Confederation
+HIST 271 (3) Canada and the Western World 1500-1867

-A survey of the history of Canada from the earliest times to the conclusion of the colonial period.
-The main focus is on the political, cultural and economic forces that shaped colonial life.
+- Surveys the history of Canada from the early contact period to Confederation.
+The main focus is on how Canada developed politically, economically, and culturally within the context of European global expansion.
 Exclusion: HIST 270.